Turmeric for Dogs: What Pet Owners Should Know About Safety, Extracts, and Research

 - Additional botanicals

-- Concentrated extracts not tested for canine use
+- Concentrated extracts not evaluated for routine canine use

-Veterinarians generally advise against giving human-formulated supplements to pets unless specifically instructed, due to differences in metabolism and safety data.
+Veterinarians generally advise against giving human-formulated supplements to pets unless specifically instructed, because of differences in metabolism and limited canine safety data.

 When Pet Owners Should Talk to a Veterinarian